 This course is recognised as a member of the Linguistics Pathway for the ESRC South East Network for Social Sciences (SeNSS).
 SeNSS provides funding for UK and EU students interested in PhD research.
 This means that students on the MSc Languages Sciences who are interested in continuing on to PhD studies are eligible to apply for PhD funding via the SenSS Linguistics Pathway.

-Entry requirements: Applicants are required to have an upper second or first-class honours degree (or equivalent from a university outside the UK) in a related field such as linguistics, psychology, medical sciences or education.
-Evidence of recent study is normally required if the first degree was completed more than four years previously.
+Entry requirements: Normally a good undergraduate honours degree (2.1 or above), or equivalent from a university outside the UK, in a related field such as linguistics, psychology, medical sciences or education.
+Evidence of recent study is normally required if the first degree was completed more than four years ago.

 What will you study?